 At the gateway to Virginia’s rural Piedmont region

 The Gilberts Corner Farmers Market sits at the intersections of Route 15 and Route 50 in Loudoun County, about 1 mile east of Aldie, Virginia.
 For years, it has operated as a popular weekend destination to pick up authentic french pastries, locally famous barbecue, kettle corn, Maine lobster rolls, fresh vegetables and meat, ice cream, and Christmas trees during the holidays.
-It has also been the site of Wegmeyer Farms pick-your-own strawberry and pumpkin patch.
+It has also been the site of Wegmeyer Farms strawberries and pick-your-own sunflower patch.

 In 2019, The Piedmont Environmental Council proudly announced our new ownership of the market and set forth with plans to enhance its history as a place to find local food and fiber.
-We started with entering into a long-term agreement with local farmer, Tyler Wegmeyer, who will continue to run his family’s ‘pick-your-own’ operation there.
-And, now we launched a new partnership with the Loudoun Valley HomeGrown Markets Cooperative, which will manage the market on a weekly basis and bring in an additional selection of local producers.
+We started by entering into a long-term agreement with local farmer, Tyler Wegmeyer, who runs his family’s strawberry and pick-your-own sunflower operation there.
+The market now features over a dozen local farm and food stands and prepared food vendors.

 Address: 39958 John Mosby Hwy Aldie, VA 20105